IamNOTaCEO.com: One Entrepreneur’s EPIPHANIES & LESSONS Learned…

 He has the memory of a dented ping-pong ball… the organizational skills of a pile of leaves on a windy day… the time-management skills of an hourglass filled with peanut butter… and an overly-sensitive aversion to illogical reasoning, aimless small talk, and cilantro.

 He possesses the most extreme traits (good & bad) of being extraordinarily INTP & ADD, resulting in a nasty habit of getting ~80% DONE* with [whatever], then getting bored or distracted (after the dopamine-rush of the initial challenge fades), often just stopping in the mi

-— 9c) An Open Letter / Thank You Note to Mark Suster — which (ironically? coincidentally? fittingly? embarrassingly?) has sat on my laptop, 80% DONE, for ~2 years!
+— 9c) An Open Letter / Thank You Note to Mark Suster — for helping me truly understand my A.D.D. — — but, (ironically? coincidentally? fittingly? embarrassingly?), it has sat on my laptop, ~80% DONE, for ~2 years!

 info@StartupWhatever.com / Jeff@StartupWhatever.com